 Filling the pond with water

-To ensure the liner stays in place when the fish pond is being filled you can place a decent sized stone in the center.
-This could help to prevent the tarp lifting and floating while minimal water is in the pond.
+To ensure the liner stays in place when the fish pond is being filled you can place a decent-sized stone in the center.
+This could help to prevent the tarp from lifting and floating while minimal water is in the pond.

 Filling up ponds may take a while depending on the size.
 It’s a good idea to let the water run into it from the side as this will help the tarp to conform slowly to the weight of the water.
 You should place some stones around the outer edge of the tarp to help prevent it from falling in as the weight of the water increases.

 Once the pond is full, the weight of the water will help to keep it in place and you can set up your pump system.

 Using fish culture technology, large amounts of readily available water are needed.
 Stocking rates are mainly based on surface acreage, not on pond volume.
 Deep ponds are not an asset unless they are used as storage reservoirs to fill properly constructed fish ponds.
 These ponds need to be only 4 to 6 feet in depth.
 These stocking rates currently range from 2,000 lb/acre or less up to a maximum of about 6,000 lb/acre.

 When introducing fish to the fish pond it’s a good idea to first let the water and any dirt residue to settle.
 Once ready, slowly begin to mix the pond water into the bucket water that you have fish in for 10 minutes; this will help them acclimatize to the new water pH levels.

 You may also check the Cost of Tilapia Fish Farming in India.

 If you are not planning to use a pump system, then you can work on introducing your fish.
 However, don’t forget that fish do need to have some oxygenated water to live and produce healthily.
 You can provide them with oxygen by placing a running hose in the pond 2 to 3 times a week for 15 to 30-minute intervals.